-34.20 Grading Glider Performances
+34.19 Grading Glider Performances

-34.20.1 45 degree Lines
+34.19.1 45 degree Lines

-34.20.1.1 In the case of Glider Sportsman and Glider Intermediate, as well as for gliders competing in the power Primary category, all of the lines discussed in this section as 45 degree lines will be flown and judged as lines that are 60 degrees from the vertical attitude (30 degree lines).
+34.19.1.1 In the case of gliders competing in Primary, Sportsman and Intermediate Glider or Power categories, all of the lines discussed in this section as 45 degree lines will be flown and judged as lines that are 60 degrees from the vertical attitude (30 degree lines).

-34.20.2 Figure Entry and Exit
+34.19.2 Figure Entry and Exit

-34.20.2.1 In Glider flights, the lines marking the entry into and exit from a maneuver can be at any reasonable angle and need not be the same, provided the angles do not violate the basic form of the figure.
+34.19.2.1 In Glider flights, the lines marking the entry into and exit from a maneuver can be at any reasonable angle and need not be the same, provided the angles do not violate the basic form of the figure.